 Thunderstorms have been known to blanket the area over the summer.
 But for the most part, blue skies and wide open vistas prevail.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Courtright Reservoir:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Courtright Reservoir:

 Featured Route For Courtright Reservoir